-1. L etter from the Chairman 5

-2. A bout Al Mansour Holding Company for Financial Investments 7

-Divisions of Mansour Group 7

-Al Mansour Holding Company for Financial Investments (MHCFI) 7

-Our Start 8

-Diversification 8

-MHCFI Companies and Brands 8

-MHCFI Organizational Structure 9

-3. S ustainability Challenges and Approach 13

-Main Challenges 13

-Management Approach 14

-4. A bout this Report 17

-Scope and Data 17

-Materiality and Level Requirements 18

-- 0 Our Team 18

-5. U ur Economic Performance 21 21

-Equity Profitability 22

-Value Added 23

-6 6 overnance and Approach 25

-U. U Compliance Committee 29

-Our Mission and Values 30

-Our Mission 30

-Our Values 30

-Organization of MHCFI 30

-Control 31

-Associations and Lobbies 31

-External Relations 33

-Announcing our Performance Results and Policies 33

-Gap Analysis and Commitment Table 33

-7. O ur People 35

-Recruiting Our People 35

-Benefits 36

-Employment Level and Turnover 36

-Training and Career Advancement 40

-Career Advancement 42

-Safety 42

-Gender 43

-8. O ur Community 47

-Historical Milestones on Our Community-Related Work 49

-Other Projects 50

-9. U ur Environment and Product Responsibility Environment 53 53

-Waste 53

-Energy 54

-Emissions 54 54

-Diesel 54 55

-Water 55

-Electricity 55

-Product responsibility 57

-10 GRI Disclosure Table 50

-LETTER FROM THE CHAIRMAN
+1. .
+Letter from the Chairman 4

+2. Divisions of Mansour Group 6

+Al Mansour Holding Company for Financial Investments (MHCFI) Our Start 7

+Diversification

+MHCFI Companies and Brands MHCFI Organizational Structure

+3. Sustainability Challenges and Approach 10

+Main Challenges Management Approach

+4. .
+About this Report

+Scope and Data Materiality and Level Requirements

+Our Team

+5. Our Economic Performance 17

+Ο. Equity

+Profitability

+Value Added 19

+6. 20

+Our Mission and Values

+Our Mission

+Our Values Organization of MHCFI

+Control

+Associations and Lobbies 24

+External Relations

+Announcing our Performance Results and PoliciesGap Analysis and Commitment Table

+7.

+٠. Recruiting Our People

+Benefits 27

+Employment Level and Turnover

+Training and Career Advancement

+Career Advancement

+Gender

+R Our Community

+Ο. Historical Milestones on Our Community-Related Work

+Other Projects

+9. Our Environment and Product Responsibility 44

+٠. Environment 44

+Waste 44

+Energy

+Emissions

+Diesel 4t

+W Vater 47

+E ilectricity 47

+Product responsibility

+GRI Disclosure Table

+1. LETTER FROM THE CHAIRMAN

 It has been a challenging period for the Mansour Group over the past few years.
-The volatile and unstable climate in Egypt in the period following the 25th of January Revolution, 2011, and its follow up on the 30th of June 2013, has tested the mettle not only of Egypt's business community, but also the very social fabric of the country itself.
-As Egypt has transitioned through this period to one of greater stability, optimism, and national pride, so too has Mansour Group.
-We have reaffirmed our commitment to continued growth at all levels.
+The volatile and unstable climate in Egypt in the period following the

+25th of January Revolution, 2011, and its follow up on 20th of June 2013 has tested the mettle not only of Egypt's business community, but the very social fabric of the country as a whole.
+As Egypt has transitioned through this period to one of greater stability, optimism and national pride, so too has Mansour Group.
+We have reaffirmed its commitment to continued growth at all levels.
 If nothing else, the past few years have clearly demonstrated the critical relevance of sustainability.

 As a family-owned business, we continue to adhere to the social, ethical and moral standards instituted by our founder over 60 years ago.
-Our core values are based on integrity, efficiency, profitability, innovation, shared value, and last, but definitely not least, continued employee development.
-For Mansour Group, a fundamental component of our sustainability is a sharp focus on our greatest asset: our employees.
-Investing in our employees is not just about ensuring higher performance, or building an efficient workforce.
-It flows from our sense of responsibility to our stakeholders, and every person working at Mansour Group is just that - a valued and vital stakeholder.
-Employee development is one way of empowering our staff, providing them with essential business and social skills that they can leverage on their career journeys.
+Our core values are based on integrity, efficiency, profitability, innovation, shared value, and last but definitely not least, employee development.
+For Mansour Group, a fundamental component of our sustainability is to focus on our greatest asset: our employees.
+Investing in our employees is not only about ensuring high performance, or training an efficient workforce.
+It flows from our sense of responsibility to our stakeholders, and every person working at Mansour Group is a vital and valued stakeholder.
+Employee development is one way of empowering our staff, providing them with essential business and social skills they can leverage on the career journeys they chose.
 Moreover, Mansour Group has instituted a number of mechanisms to ensure an ethical management process that respects staff at all levels.
-Following international best practices, standardized policies and procedures are in place, ensuring fair compensation, equitable treatment, transparency, communication, recognition of achievement, health, and safety to all that work at our offices and facilities.
+Following international best practices, standardized policies and procedures are in place to ensure fair compensation, equitable treatment, transparency, communication, recognition of achievement, and health and safety at all of our offices and facilities.

-Another cornerstone of our sustainability is the recognition that we are part of a wider community, one which we believe ourselves duty bound to support.
-Mansour Group is actively engaged in a variety of social investment initiatives, whether implemented through our own Mansour Foundation, or by supporting other programs nationwide, through social investments, event sponsorships, and social awareness campaigns.
-Here, we focus mainly on poverty alleviation, education, healthcare, and capacity building.
-In terms of environmental sustainability, we continue to push forwards with efficient and ethical resource utilization, responsible waste management, and energy conservation.
+Another cornerstone of our sustainability is the recognition that we are part of a wider community, one which believe we are obligated to support.
+Mansour Group is actively engaged in a variety of social investment initiatives, implemented through our own foundation, as well as by supporting other programs nationwide, through social investments, event sponsorships and social awareness campaigns.
+Poverty alleviation, education, healthcare, and capacity building are some of the sectors we target.
+In terms of environmental sustainability, we continue to advance in terms of efficient and ethical resource utilization, responsible waste management, and energy conservation.

-As Mansour Group continues to diversify, grow, and expand to ever more challenging markets - locally, regionally, and internationally - our dedication to our core values ensures that we remain a visible example of what responsible business conduct can achieve.

-We at Mansour Group remain committed to the implementation of the 10 principles of the Global Compact.
+As Mansour Group continues to diversify, grow and expand to ever more challenging markets, locally, regionally, and internationally, our dedication to our core values ensures that we remain a visible example of the success of responsible business conduct.
+We at Mansour Group remain committed to the implementation of the 10 principles of the global conduct.